Iran–Israel conflict during the Syrian civil war: May 2018

 Arab media reported that on 6 May 2018, eight members of the Syrian Air Force's 150th Air Defense Division were killed in a mysterious explosion in the morning on the Damascus-Suwayda road.
 Engineers and soldiers from the battalion that was responsible for the operation of the anti-aircraft system S-200 and had carried out the downing of the Israeli F-16 two months prior took a transport vehicle and suddenly the explosion took place.
 According to Syrian sources, eight were killed and Israel was blamed for assassinating them.

 According to Syrian media, on 8 May 2018, Israeli warplanes struck several military bases in Syria where there is a significant Iranian presence.
 The Syrian government claimed that two Israeli missiles that were targeting a weapons convoy at a base were downed near the al-Kiswah industrial zones close to Damascus.

 On 10 May, Iranian elite forces on the Syrian-held side of the Golan Heights were accused by IDF of having fired around 20 projectiles toward Israeli army positions causing no damage or injuries.
 Israel responded with the "most extended strike in Syria in decades".
 According to Russia's Defense Ministry, this involved 28 planes and the fire of 70 missiles.
-However, The Syrian Arab Army claimed responsibility for the attack on Israeli army positions.
-And Fares Shehabi, a member of the Syrian parliament for Aleppo, also confirmed that it was the Syrians and not the Iranians that struck Israeli targets in retaliation to the Israeli bombardment of Syria.
+However, the Syrian Arab Army claimed responsibility for the attack on Israeli army positions.

 On 18 May, massive explosions hit the Hama Military Airport.
 Sky News Arabia reported that it was caused by targeted strikes against an Iranian Bavar 373 long-range missile defense system that was put into service in March 2017.
 The Baghdad Post reported that Israeli jets targeted the IRGC positions at the airport and that the shelling came shortly after hitting the positions of the Iraqi militias who gathered there.

 On 24 May, warplanes flying from Lebanese airspace conducted a strike near an airport in Homs, following earlier reports of Israeli aircraft being seen above Lebanon.
 According to the Syrian Al-Marsad organization for human rights, the attack was aimed at a Hezbollah base.
 Twenty-one people were reportedly killed in the strike, including nine Iranians.